mudasobwa/mudasobwa.github.io/_posts/2026-05-10-rule_of_saint_benedict_for_ai_assistants.md

 > *Ora et Labora* — “Pray and Work.”

-Which in modern infrastructure terminology translates approximately to:
+Which in modern infrastructure terminology roughly translates to:

 > “Keep the servers alive and answer the tickets.”